outofcoffee/imposter/docs/proxy_endpoint.md

 Some things to note:

 - The HTTP method and path from the request have been recorded by the proxy
-- The `staticFile: GET-index.json` property refers to the JSON file representing the captured response body
+- The `file: GET-index.json` property refers to the JSON file representing the captured response body
 - The response header (`Content-Type: application/json`) was also recorded

 For completeness, see the contents of the response file reflect the content of the response body from the upstream endpoint: